 The FRS Actuarial Assumption Conference is responsible for setting the assumptions used in the funding valuations of the defined benefit pension plan pursuant to section 216.136(10), Florida Statutes.
 The FRS Pension Plan's GASB Statement No. 67 valuation is performed annually.
 The HIS program has a valuation performed biennially that is updated for GASB reporting in the year a valuation is not performed.
-The most recent experience study for the FRS Pension Plan was completed in 2019 for the period July 1, 2013 through June 30, 2018; assumption changes adopted by the FRS Assumptions Conference were incorporated in the July 1, 2022, FRS Valuation.
+The most recent experience study for the FRS Pension Plan was completed in 2019 for the period July 1, 2013 through June 30, 2018.
 Because the HIS Program is funded on a pay-as-you-go basis, no experience study has been completed for that program.
 The actuarial assumptions that determined the total pension liability for the HIS Program were based on certain results of the most recent experience study of the FRS Pension Plan.

-The total pension liability for each of the defined benefit plans was determined by an actuarial valuation as of the measurement date, of July 1, 2022, using the individual entry age normal actuarial cost method.
+The total pension liability for the FRS Pension was determined by an actuarial valuation as of the measurement date, of July 1, 2023, using the Individual Entry Age Normal actuarial cost method.
+Full valuations of the HIS Program are conducted biennially.
+The most recently completed full actuarial report for HIS used an actuarial date of July 1, 2022, then rolled forward to June 30, 2023, using a standard actuarial valuation roll-forward technique.
 Inflation increases for both plans is assumed at 2.40%.
 Payroll growth, including inflation, for both plans is assumed at 3.25%.